DamianGillessen1989/personal-portfolio-dg/README.md

 - Responsive navbar facilitating easy navigation.
 - Footer housing navigation links and social media icons.
 - Hero images captivating users' attention.
-- Download button providing my personal cv in pdf form.
+- Download button providing my personal CV in PDF form.
-- Contact button on contact page which will submit users info.
+- Contact button on the contact page which will submit users' info.
 - Interactive Gallery of previous projects in image form.
 - **Favicon:** A unique favicon has been added to enhance the visual identity of the portfolio.